kgateway-dev/kgateway.io/content/docs/security/cors.md

 ## Set up CORS policies

 {{% callout type="info" %}}
 This example uses the Petstore app to demonstrate CORS policies.
 You cannot use the httpbin app, because httpbin has built-in CORS policies that allow all origins.
-These policies take precedence over CORS policies that you configure in Gloo Gateway.
+These policies take precedence over CORS policies that you configure in {{< reuse "docs/snippets/product-name.md" >}}.
 {{% /callout %}}

 1. Deploy the Petstore app.